watir/watirbook/main/quick_start.md

 # Quick Start

-*You will need internet access if you want to follow examples in this chapter.*

-In this chapter I assume you have Ruby, RubyGems, selenium-webdriver gem and Firefox browser installed, since that is the combination available on all operating systems.
-If you do not have them installed, please see *Installation* chapter.
+I> You will need internet access if you want to follow examples in this chapter.
+If you do not have Ruby, RubyGems, Selenium and Firefox installed, please see *Installation* chapter.
+If you are not familiar with Command-line interface or IRB, see  *Command-line interface* and *IRB* chapters.

-If you are familiar with Ruby, I am sure you already think IRB is one of the greatest tools for learning a new Ruby library.
-If you are new to Ruby, you are probably thinking: *What is this IRB thing?* IRB is *Interactive Ruby Shell*.
-Think of it as a shell that knows Ruby (as the name says).

 To start IRB, just type `irb` in command line.
 You will see something like this: